ErrOrnAmE/ITWithFood/OperatingSystems/index.md

 ### Family relationship between Linux and macOS

 Even if they seem to be different, Linux and macOS are made out of the same wood!
-Indeed, they are both based on the same kernel.
+Indeed, they are both based on the same system: UNIX.
+UNIX now defines a family of OS following the same rules.

 ## iOS